-BOULDER, Colo. — The driver convicted of killing 17-year-old cyclist Magnus White is facing another charge in an unrelated case, which is putting her halfway house consideration in doubt.
+BOULDER, Colo. — The driver found guilty of killing 17-year-old cycling phenomenon Magnus White is facing another charge in an unrelated case, while at the same time appealing her vehicular homicide conviction.

 Yeva Smilianska, 25, was convicted of vehicular homicide in April of last year after striking and killing White, who was on a training ride near his home in Boulder on July 29, 2023.

-In June of 2025, she was sentenced to four years in prison for White’s death and later notified by the Colorado Department of Corrections that she was eligible for a community corrections review, which allows non-violent offenders to be considered 16 months before their parole eligibility date.
+In June of 2025, she was sentenced to four years in prison for White’s death and later notified by the Colorado Department of Corrections that she was eligible for a community corrections review, which allows non-violent offenders to be considered for such a transition 16 months before their parole eligibility date.

-In a statement released Sunday on Instagram, White’s family, who have pushed for harsher penalties in this case, says this latest charge has closed her eligibility for a community corrections referral.
+In a statement released Sunday on Instagram, White’s family, who pushes for harsher penalties in similar cases, says this latest charge has closed Smilianska's eligibility for a community corrections referral.

 White was a rising multidisciplinary star, winning a junior national cyclocross championship in 2021 and earning a spot on the U.S. national team.